OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Method

 \section{Method}

-In this Section, we present the technical details of 4DHands.
-As illustrated in Fig \ref{fig_main}, 4DHands is a transformer-based network, which takes hand images as input and estimates the hand meshes, as well as their relative position.
-In the proposed transformer, the key components include Relation-aware Two-hand Tokenization (RAT) and Spatio-temporal Interaction Reasoning (SIR).
-As will be discussed shortly, the tokenization and reasoning strategies make 4DHands a generic solution to handle hand images in various forms, regardless of the images with single or two hands, in a single frame or sequences.
+In this Section, we present the technical details of OmniHands.
+As illustrated in Figure \ref{fig_main}, OmniHands is a transformer-based network, which can accept multiple forms of input: single-frame images, videos, and multi-view images to estimates the hand meshes, as well as their relative position.
+In the proposed transformer, the key components include Relation-aware Two-hand Tokenization (RAT) and 4D Interaction Reasoning (FIR).
+As will be discussed shortly, the tokenization and reasoning strategies make OmniHands a generic solution to handle hand images in various forms, regardless of the images with single or two hands, in a single frame or temproal sequences or multi-view sequences.